-Newrange has signed a Purchase and Sale Agreement to acquire a 100% interest in the Argosy Gold Mine Property, subject to a 2.5% NSR.
-Newrange must make a cash payment of $100,000 and issue $650,000 worth of NRG shares to Great Panther Mining Limited on closing (on or before November 4, 2021).
+Newrange has purchased a 100% interest in the Argosy Gold Mine Property, subject to a 2.5% NSR.
+Newrange has made a cash payment of $100,000 and issued 4,461,007 NRG shares to Great Panther Mining Limited.
 A further $250,000 worth of shares is due on the first anniversary of closing.
 The property consists of 43 patented claims and 17 Mining Licences of Occupation comprising 604 hectares.

 The Argosy Gold Mine is situated in the northern part of the Birch-Uchi Greenstone Belt of the Superior Province of the Precambrian Shield.
 The Birch-Uchi Belt lies between the prolific Red Lake and Pickle Lake Greenstone Belts and contains similar geology.
 Located 110 kilometres east-northeast of Red Lake, the property hosts the most significant past-producing gold mine in the Birch-Uchi Belt.
 It lies just 10 kilometres northwest of the Springpole Deposit being advanced by First Mining Gold Corp.
 (4.7 million ounces Au in Indicated resources).